Group Therapy for Teens in Redondo Beach

 3. Stimulate conversation from the early stages of group therapy

-The exact way a session is conducted, and any of the activities, depends mainly on the goals of the group and the therapist’s style.
-Some might encourage a more free-flowing style of dialogue where each person participates as they see fit.
+The exact way a session is conducted, as well as the activities, depends primarily on the group’s goals and the therapist’s style.
+Some might encourage a freer-flowing dialogue style in which each person participates as they see fit.
 Still, other therapists have a specific plan for each session that may include having members practice new skills with each other.

 Group Activities